 - The promotion of safe bicycling.

 The State of Florida Department of Highway Safety and Motor Vehicles (DHSMV) receives updates from tags sold and collected from county tax collectors and tags sold directly through the state office.
 The DHSMV periodically transfers funds collected through these agencies and forwards payment via check to the Bike Florida office.
-Bike Florida deducts 25 percent and deposits into the Share the Road marketing and promotions account.
+Bike Florida deducts up to 25 percent and deposits into the Share the Road marketing and promotions account.
 The remaining balance is split equally between Bike Florida and the Florida Bicycle Association.
 Funds are distributed to the Florida Bicycle Association on a monthly basis.

 In essence, this means half of 75% of plate proceeds, or 37.5%, goes to Florida Bicycle Association.
-Florida Bicycle Association membership means 100% of your donation goes to Florida Bicycle Association.
+Thank you for your support!

 Visit Share the Road website for purchase information.

 Visit Bike Florida website for more information on multi-day bicycle tours around the state.